invariantlabs-ai/docs/docs/guardrails/explorer.md

 To use a pre-defined guardrail, navigate to the bottom part of the Guardrails configuration page.

 Here, you will see a list of pre-defined guardrails, along with a short description of the guardrail.
-These preconfigured rules, are meant to be a starting point for your guardrail configuration.
+These preconfigured rules are meant to be a starting point for your guardrail configuration.

 Click on the `Details` button to review and modify any preconfigured rule before deploying it to your project.
 Each guardrail suggestion comes with comments explaining its functionality.